jfairbank/pat-packet-visits-ruby-rails/hop-on-it.md

 package will be delivered untampered in its entirety.
 Carriers and recipients accomplish this by acknowledging each other's messages.

-> 20: Technical Slide: 3 diagrams.
+> 18: Technical Slide: 3 diagrams.
 >
 >       1. Server responding normally with ACK and then response.
->       2. Server response and ACK combined.
->       3. Show path back with question mark or timeout.
-And show client sending
+>       2. Show path back with question mark or timeout.
+And show client
->          again.
+>          sending again.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "After we deliver an HTTP package, in addition to the reply message, the